 ~ Jean Lecocq.
 (Almanac 1940)

-Le Petit Journal (Journal was sold for a penny: 5 centimes) on 1-2-1863 was created by Moses (said Polydore) Millaud, non-political and therefore not stamped, at half-size, consisting originally of four pages, eight pages as of 1898 and six in 1901.
+Le Petit Journal (Journal was sold for a penny: 5 centimes) was created on January 2, 1863, by Moses (said Polydore) Millaud, non-political and therefore not stamped, at half-size, consisting originally of four pages, eight pages as of 1898 and six in 1901.

 The aim was to attract the maximum number of subscriptions and to attract advertising.
 The dominant strategy was to sell at the lowest possible price.
 In 1863, Moses Polydore Millaud widely publicized “Le Petit Journal” and is the first French newspaper whose strategy was to create access based on the sensational.
 The selling price was also low in order to make it a popular newspaper, for everyone.